10 Ways to Power Up with Chia Seeds

 4. Satiating Yogurt

 Add a punch of color and crunch to yogurt with chia seeds.
-Interestingly, one study found that chia-powered yogurt helped increase satiety and reduced overall food intake making these recipes for Lemon Chia Seed Parfaits or Chia Orange Yogurt a smart breakfast treat or afternoon delight.
+Interestingly, one study found that chia-powered yogurt helped increase satiety and reduced overall food intake making this recipe for Lemon Chia Seed Parfaits a smart breakfast treat or afternoon delight.

 5. Over-the-Top Overnight Oats

-Overnight oats make for a nutritionally-dense solution for busy mornings (learn how to make them, it’s easy).
+Overnight oats make for a nutritionally-dense solution for busy mornings.
 Stir a teaspoon of chia seeds into your favorite overnight oat recipe or give this Overnight Cherry-Almond Oatmeal recipe a whirl, and don’t forget to add in the chia seeds!

 6. Jam Out